-Adrian is clerked primarily by Lee Johnson and Emma Smead.
+Adrian is clerked primarily by Lee Johnson, Clare Sabido and Natasha Southgate.

 International: Adrian has recently advised on an appeal from the Singapore Medical Council